-Writing assignments, including peer reviews, are due by 9:10am on their due dates; this is the start of the class session.
+Writing assignments, including peer reviews, are due by 9:00am on their due dates.
 Assignments must be submitted by the given deadline or special permission must be requested before the due date.
-To request an extension of a due date, students must email me by the assignment deadline.
+To request an extension of a due date, students must email the professor by the assignment deadline.
 The email must include a justification for the request and a suggested alternative due date.
-I will respond to the request via email with a decision and a new due date.
-Extensions will not be given beyond the next assignment except under extreme circumstances.
-Late assignments may be marked down 5% for each day late.
+The professor will respond to the request via email with a decision and a new due date.
+Extensions will not be given beyond the next assignment due date except under extreme circumstances.